Tidal Energy – Definition, Advantages and Future

 Green

 Tidal energy power plants don’t emit any hazardous gases.
 Also, it doesn’t emit any carbon.
 Hence it is a green and environment-friendly source of energy.
-One of the key advantages of tidal energy is that it requires relatively little space to produce energy.
+One of the key advantages is that it requires relatively little space to produce.

 Predictable